phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Dialogs/README.md

 QMessageBox.NoButton
 | --- |

-You can also tweak the icon shown on the dialog by setting the icon with one of the following:
+&emsp; You can also tweak the icon shown on the dialog by setting the icon with one of the following:
 |Icon state | Description |
 | --- | --- |
 | QMessageBox.NoIcon | The message box does not have an icon. |